Sometimes a first novel appears and there is tons of praise, and it turns out

 prose fashion, but in straightforward text that makes you care for the characters you meet.
 I read the whole book

 in three days.
-It is in 1975, when Amir is 12, that he enters into a kite fighting contest.
+The novel is set in 1975, when Amir is 12, he enters into a kite fighting contest.
 Hassan is the best

 kite runner in the city - the purpose of a kite fight is to cut the string of your opponent - the untethered